wagov/wasocshared/docs/advisories/20230615001-Mitigating-Risk-from-Internet-Exposed-Management-Interfaces.md

 ## Recommendation

-Organisations are recommended to enforce internal policies to address these concerns by:
+The WA SOC requests WA agencies undertake the following recommendations to address these concerns:
-- Removing device management interfaces from the internet by making it only accessible from an internal enterprise network (Ideally an isolated management network); and/or
+- Remove device management interfaces from the internet by making it only accessible from an internal enterprise network (Ideally an isolated management network); and/or
 - Deploy capabilities, as part of a Zero Trust Architecture, that enforce access control to the interface through a policy enforcement point separate from the interface itself (preferred action).